Extracting Error Thresholds through the Framework of Approximate Quantum Error Correction Condition: Imperfect state preparation

-\textbf{{\em State preparation threshold.}} In the preceding section, we addressed the relationship between the AQEC condition arising solely from noise channel $\mathcal{N}$ and the threshold.
+In the preceding section, we addressed the case using AQEC condition arising solely from noise channel $\mathcal{N}$.
 Yet, inevitable imperfections in the fundamental encoding channel $\mathcal{E}$ result in AQEC codes.
 We now illustrate how our formalism encompasses imperfect encoding or state preparation.

-We consider toric code \cite{ref:dennis,KITAEV20032} with single-qubit bit-flip error and assume that the logical states are prepared through measuring the plaquette stabilizers $B_p = \prod_{e\in \partial p} Z_e$ on a product state ($e$ labels data qubit).
-An ancilla qubit should be brought to entangle with four data qubits and measured in order to perform $B_p$ measurement, but coherent noises on the entanglement gates might result in a positive operator-valued measurement (POVM) rather than a projective measurement.
-We apply the imperfect preparation model considered in Refs. \cite{ref:guoyi,ref:fisher,zhao2023lattice} (also see SI \cite{SupMat}) with the following logical basis
+We consider toric code \cite{ref:dennis,KITAEV20032} on a 2D periodic lattice.
+The data qubits are located at edges $e$, and the stabilizer generators are

+as in Fig. \ref{fig2} (a).
+Normally the initial code states are prepared by measuring the stabilizer generators on a product state and projecting it onto the $+1$ subspace, for example,

+However, the measurement procedure might suffer from imperfection in reality.
+We need to entangle the data qubits with an ancilla qubit and then measure the ancilla in order to perform a four-qubit measurement, but the entanglement gate might acquire coherent error, leading to general positive operator-valued measurement (POVM) rather than projective measurement.
+We consider the following model for imperfect measurement \cite{ref:guoyi,ref:fisher,zhao2023lattice} as in Fig. \ref{fig2} (b), \begin{enumerate} \item prepare the ancilla qubit in $\ket{+}$ state for each plaquette $p$; \item apply a joint time evolution involving each ancilla and its four neighboring data qubits $\exp [-it Z_{p} \otimes B_{p}]$ where $Z_{p}$ is the Pauli $Z$ acting on ancilla at ${p}$ and we assume $0\leq t \leq \pi/4$; \item perform projective measurement on ancilla in $Y$ basis. \end{enumerate} The resulting measurement operator on data qubits is no longer a projection operator but instead \cite{ref:guoyi, zhao2023lattice}

+up to an irrelevant phase factor.
+Such measurement is also called weak measurement.
+Here $s_p=\pm$ denotes the binary outcomes for every plaquette $p$ and $\tanh\beta/2 = \tan t$.
+The projective measurement is recovered when $t \rightarrow \pi/4$ or $\beta \rightarrow +\infty$.
+We therefore assume the imperfect code subspace is spanned by (fixing the position of logical operators)

+It is able to verify that the above four states are orthogonal to each other.
+This model is a rather simplified one which is easier to study analytically, but it can capture the fundamental influence of imperfect stabilizer measurement on QEC.
+In Ref. \cite{ref:guoyi,ref:fisher} it is shown that these states lose long-range entanglement or topological order, and in Ref. \cite{zhao2023lattice} we showed that it is undecodable under single-qubit Pauli $X$ noises through a common multi-round syndrome measurement protocol.
+Here we analyze this model using AQEC condition and AQEC relative entropy to extract an optimal threshold.